Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 How that’s defined depends on your child’s age and physical condition.

-Sinus tachycardia can also be caused by increased thyroid activity or conditions such as anemia (low blood count), although rare.
+Sinus tachycardia can also be caused by fever, increased thyroid activity or conditions such as anemia (low blood count), although rare.
 In these instances, the tachycardia usually goes away once the underlying condition has been treated.

 Supraventricular tachycardia (SVT)